 The German Shepherd is the second most popular dog among the 191 registered breeds.
 The German Shepherd originated in Germany.

-Males are usually between 24 and 26 inches tall and females between 22 and 24 inches.
-Males generally weigh between 65 and 90 pounds and females between 50 and 70 pounds.
+Males are usually between 24 and 26 inches tall, and females are between 22 and 24 inches.
+Males generally weigh between 65 and 90 pounds, and females between 50 and 70 pounds.
 The average life expectancy of a German Shepherd is 7 to 10 years.

-This breed of dog is renowned for its courage, loyalty, confidence, and trainability.
-Because they can be trained so easily and have an amazing work ethic, the German Shepherd is a popular breed for herding dogs. in military and law enforcement applications.
+This breed of dog is renowned for his courage, loyalty, confidence, and trainability.
+Because they can be trained so easily and have a fantastic work ethic, the German Shepherd is a popular breed for herding dogs.
+In military and law enforcement applications.

-Golden Retrievers are highly valued as guides for the blind and for their use in search and rescue operations, competitions, and other obedience work.
+Golden Retrievers are highly valued as guides for the blind, and their used in search and rescue operations, competitions, and other obedience work.
 They are eternally loyal and hardworking and have a demeanor that begs them to please.

-With proper training, they will retain the same playful and cheerful demeanor from youth into adulthood.
+They will retain the same playful and cheerful demeanor from youth into adulthood with proper training.